 County Court Judgments and satisfying a Judgment for the Register of Judgments, Orders and Fines

-If a CCJ is registered against you, then this will effect your credit rating and will appear on any credit searches that are undertaken against you.
+If a CCJ is registered against you, then this will affect your credit rating and will appear on any credit searches that are undertaken against you.
 Banks, finance and loan companies will use this information to determine whether to give you a loan or credit.
 If you have an unsatisfied CCJ, therefore, it can be very difficult to obtain a mortgage or loan.

-If full payment is made after the first month, then the CCJ will remain on the Register, however you can apply to the Court to have the Judgment marked as satisfied and any credit searches undertaken against you will show the Judgment as paid.
+If, within the first month of the CCJ being registered against you, you make full payment of it to the claimant, the record can be removed from the register altogether.
+If full payment is made after the first month, then the CCJ will remain on the register, however you can apply to the court to have the judgment marked as satisfied and any credit searches undertaken against you will show the judgment as paid.

-Applying for the Judgment to be removed
+Applying for the judgment to be removed

 If a CCJ has been entered against you without your knowledge, we can assist in undertaking the following steps for you:

-- Taking your instructions and undertaking a search of the Register;
+- Taking your instructions and undertaking a search of the register;

-- If necessary, going onto the Court record to obtain details about the claim, reasons why the claim was issued and by whom;
+- If necessary, going onto the court record to obtain details about the claim, reasons why the claim was issued and by whom;

-- Undertaking a final search of the Register once the application has been made to confirm it has been removed.
+- Undertaking a final search of the register once the application has been made to confirm it has been removed.

 If you believe a CCJ has been entered against you and wish for our assistance, please do not hesitate to contact us.

-If you do not accept the CCJ and wish to dispute it, please do contact us for advice in relation to making an application to the Court to set the Judgment aside and seek to defend the claim.
+If you do not accept the CCJ and wish to dispute it, please do contact us for advice in relation to making an application to the court to set the judgment aside and seek to defend the claim.

-For further help and advice concerning a County Court Judgement or any other dispute that you may be having please contact our Dispute Resolution team on 01733 882800 or email email@example.com .
+For further help and advice concerning a County Court Judgement or any other dispute that you may be having please contact our Dispute Resolution Team on 01733 882800 or email email@example.com .